denten-books/plain-text/0-intro.md

 themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
 Field specific jargon, down to the naive foundations, had to be examined for hidden assumptions that prevented congruence.
-With time, I understood that code and poetry have much to do with one another.
+With time, I saw that code and poetry have much to do with one another.

 The Czech-born philosopher Vilém Flusser understood the condition of unease that comes with emigration, both physical and mental, as a type of information processing.
-Contemporary technology offers us an irresistible compromise, by which we exchange critical understanding for comfort.
-Habit covers the homes we make for ourselves "like a wool blanket," Flusser wrote: "it smoothes the sharp edges of all phenomena that it covers so that I not longer pump against them, but I am able to make use of them blindly" [@flusser_freedom_2003, 13].

-"When I sit at my desk, I don't see the papers and the books that are lyig all about because I'm used to them," he wrote.
-"Habituation
+Contemporary technology offers us an irresistible compromise, by which we trade critical understanding for comfort.
+Habit covers the various homes we make for ourselves in the world "like a wool blanket," Flusser wrote, "it smoothes the sharp edges of all phenomena that it covers so that I not longer bump against them, but I am able to make use of them blindly."
+"When I sit at my desk," he went on to write, "I don't see the papers and the books that are lying all about because I'm used to them" [@flusser_freedom_2003, 13].
+Familiar objects pass no information to their users, according the Flusser.
+By contrast, the condition of exile allows the displaced to once again transform habituated experience into meaningful information.
+In exile, "everything is unusual," he writes [@flusser_does_2011, 81].
+The migrant experiences the world as an ex-perience [*er-fahrung*], or literally

-Our challenge today is uproot oneself from comfortable
+Our challenge today is to uproot ourselves from the comfort that rapidly descended on us in the shape

 .
 Svetlana Boym, another traveller, a compatriot and once mentor, also considered her estrangement a methodology,